 *Please note that the above conditions are non-exhaustive as other factors may be taken into consideration.

+At Margin Wheeler, we offer nominee director services for your business in Singapore.
+We understand the importance of appointing a competent and trustworthy professional to act as the local director of your company.
 If your company does not have a director who meets this requirement of the Singapore Companies Act, you can engage our Nominee Director Service.
-We will provide the local Nominee Director Service for your company, given the following conditions are met:
+As a reputable corporate service provider, we will provide the local Nominee Director Service for your company, given the following conditions are met:

 - The service is offered for statutory compliance only.
 The Nominee Director will not be involved in any financial or operational matters or management of the company.